luyadev/luya/docs/releases/note_rc2.md

 + The ngrest plugins for image, imageArray, file and fileArray have now an option in order to directly return the file/image or iterator object.
 + Blocks and other forms can now be submitted with the "Enter" key.

 These are just a few of the changes with this release.
-We have also put a lot of work into the documentation as well the luya.io website.
+We also put a lot of work into the documentation as well the luya.io website.

 **We are looking for people who like to translate the administration area to other languages – please drop us a message on [Twitter](https://twitter.com/luyadev), [Gitter](gitter.im/luyadev/luya) or create an [issue on github](https://github.com/luyadev/luya/issues)!**